 This summer, Google announced the new Gmail, a sleek redesign of Gmail with some new features and improvements.
-UAlberta users will begin seeing the option to opt-in to the new Gmail starting August 21st.
+As of October 16, the new Gmail is the default experience of UAlberta users.

 1. Easily view attachments.
 Looking for a specific attachment?
 See where it is at a glance and open it immediately, without opening or scrolling through long conversations.